LSunny5/QuizApp/README.md

 o	Refer back to the checkpoints on accessibility and forms for help. o	Use responsive design. o	Be fully usable by keyboard (which will be easy enough if you start with a form).
-Process requirements
-Before you dive into the app, you'll need to: o	gather content for your app.
-That means typing up the questions you'll ask and gathering any images or icons you'll need. o	think about the user experiences outlined above and how your design must make them possible. o	design your app using HTML wireframes, which are HTML- (and minimal CSS-) only versions of the different screens in your app.
-Scoring
-Before working on your app, you'll complete and submit your wireframes in the next checkpoint.
-The requirements are discussed further in there.
-Once finished, you'll complete and submit your quiz app for grading in the last checkpoint in this section.
-The grader will score your project based on this rubric.
-In order to pass, you must score an average of 3.5 points on each objective (21 total points) and cannot receive a 1 score for any objective.
-If you don't earn enough points on your quiz app to pass, you'll have the opportunity to revise and resubmit your work.
-Use the feedback provided by the grading team to improve your quiz app.
-You must resubmit your project within 5 days of receiving the initial feedback.
-Students who do not earn a passing score on their second attempt will schedule a call with their program manager to discuss next steps.
-Now for the fun part, let's start working on your quiz app!

-1. Gather the content for your app
-2. Draw a rough sketch of the interface
-3. Build an HTML wireframe (this will be the bones of your app when you start building)

-Gather your content
-Your starting point is to choose a topic that you know a lot about.
-Write out at least 5 questions and 4 multiple choice answers per question.
-This will be the primary content that your quiz app delivers.
-If you're planning on displaying any images in your app, you should also gather those assets now.